-Please note:
+Please note: Applications will be taken from the first week of July - Second week of October.

-- Applications will be taken from the first week of July Second week of October.
-Submit this page and transcripts.
-Please type all and either email scanned copies or mail them to the address below. - Applications are submitted when all requirements have been completed and the applicant has a cumulative college GPA of 2.5 or greater. - A completed Casper College application must be on file in the Admissions office. - Notification of acceptance or denial can be anticipated by Casper College advising week.
-Failure in a fall semester class may cancel full admission acceptance to the program. - If admitted, you will be required to attend an orientation meeting.
-You will be notified of this
+- You must already be accepted to Casper College - Applications are reviewed when all requirements have been completed and the applicant has a cumulative college GPA of 2.5 or greater. - It is your responsibility to be sure the admissions office has your official transcripts from other colleges/universities.
+An unofficial copy of each must be provided to the program director along with this application (if requested) - Notification of acceptance or denial can be anticipated by Casper College advising week.
+Failure in a fall semester class may cancel full admission acceptance to the program.